colah/Visualizing-Representations/index.md

 This quote really resonates with me.
 As a machine learning researcher, my job is basically to struggle with data that is incomprehensible -- literally impossible for the human mind to comprehend -- and try to build tools to think about it and work with it.[^MLAltDef]

 [^MLAltDef]: You could imagine defining a field this way, as attempting to build tools for thinking about and working with the complicated high-dimensional probability distributions we see in the real world.
-The field you get ins't quite machine learning, but it has a lot of overlap.
+The field you get isn't quite machine learning, but it has a lot of overlap.
 It actually feels more compelling to me.
 Perhaps this is "data science"?

 However, from the representation perspective, there's a further natural step to go with this idea...